ichesser/interface_migration_tools/README.md

 Analyze displacement texture as a post-processing step of an atomistic simulation with a known initial and final state before and after migration.

 **Example 2**: <br/>
-Example application of the forward model to predicting migration mechanisms of the Sigma 5 (100) twist GB
+Example application of the optimal transport model to predicting migration mechanisms of the Sigma 5 (100) twist GB

 # Dependencies
 Example 1: MTEX: https://mtex-toolbox.github.io/